 Leaf Size

-The leaf size also matters.
+This is one case where the size matters.
 If the grape leaf is too big, the dolma rolls will be too big as a result.
 Let me just say, mom would never have approved!
 Not to mention, the leaves will be too tough.

 The larger leaves, however, are perfect for layering on the bottom of the pot to keep the dolma from getting scorched.
 The ideal leaf should be approximately six inches.